vane44/giraffeMaker/readme.md

     };
 ```

 This type of constructor just makes *no sense* when you run it without using the keyword new.
-The maker function which previously created an object, put properties onto it and returned it now does none of those things.
-This is one of the dangers of using a Pseudo Classical constructor, and I always name these functions as the classname with a capital letter to avoid confusion.
+The maker function which previously created an object, put properties onto it and returned it and now does none of those things.
+This is one of the dangers of using a Pseudo Classical constructor, and I always name these functions as the classname with a capital letter, which is a widely accepted convention, to avoid confusion.